Call for Proposals (proposal deadline: November 29, 2021)

-- Librarians providing support to graduate students
+- Librarians providing support to graduate students, faculty, and programs

-- Library administrators responsible for planning and assessing library impact
+- Library administrators responsible for planning and assessing library impact on graduate programs

 - Library school students preparing for careers in academic libraries

-Browse the contents of Transforming Libraries for Graduate Students:
+Program Chair, Transforming Libraries for Graduate Students

 Please note that registration for this conference will open in February.
 Updates concerning registration will be made in all of the same locations as this announcement.